Get Your Case Reviewed by Our Experts

 Progression-Free Survival Rates For Percutaneous Thermal Ablation vs. Open Intervention

-Cryoablation is an alternative minimally invasive therapy that applies subzero temperatures to induce cell death in tumors.
-It is especially crucial in cases where heat-based interventions may pose risks to nearby vessels.
-Clinical studies report local control rates of 60-80% and a favorable safety profile, which is especially vital for lesions in complex anatomical zones.
-Real-time monitoring of the ablation zone with top-tier imaging techniques adds to its high precision.
+Cryoablation is another minimally invasive technique that utilizes temperatures below zero to induce tumor cell death.
+It is used in cases where heat can be dangerous to nearby structures, like blood vessels.
+The studies report tumor control rates of 60-80% and a favorable safety profile, especially when it comes to manipulations in complex anatomical zones.
+Also, real-time monitoring enables precise tumor targeting that spares healthy tissues.

-Electrochemotherapy (ECT) is a minimally invasive technique that combines electric pulses with regional chemotherapy.
-This increases the permeability of tumor cell membranes, thereby enhancing the cytotoxic effects.
-Although ECT is still being researched for Klatskin tumors, early-phase studies report objective response rates exceeding 55% with minimal damage to surrounding tissues.
+Electrochemotherapy (ECT) treatment for Klatskin tumor is a technique that combines electric pulses with regional chemotherapy [4].
+Electrochemotherapy helps to increase the permeability of tumor cell membranes, which allows for more drug molecules to enter the cell, and the cytotoxic effect increases.
+Early studies report response rates exceeding 55% with minimal damage to surrounding tissues, making ECT a growing treatment for Klatskin tumors.
 What is more, ECT possesses an immunomodulating effect and can work synergistically with various immunotherapy modalities.
+Electrochemotherapy cost may not be that high when thinking about its value.
+You can find the cost of electrochemotherapy in different clinics on the Booking Health website.

-TACE has demonstrated encouraging results in patients with perihilar cancer.
-A retrospective study involving unresectable cases of Klatskin tumor demonstrated a median overall survival increasing from 3.3 months with supportive care to 12.2 months with TACE, underlining its potential to prolong life in advanced stages.
-Moreover, a comparative study of 64 patients with bile duct cancer, including Klatskin tumors, revealed that the 12-month survival rate after TACE treatment exceeded 50%.This rate was significantly higher than the 8.3% survival rate of those who received only supportive care.
-Additionally, when combined with systemic chemotherapy, TACE has shown synergistic effects, further improving treatment efficacy.
+TACE has shown promising results in patients with perihilar cancer.
+In a retrospective study of unresectable Klatskin tumors, median overall survival increased from 3.3 months with supportive care to 12.2 months with TACE, highlighting its potential to prolong life in advanced disease.
+Moreover, a comparative study of 64 patients with biliary duct cancer, including Klatskin tumors, showed a 12-month survival rate of more than 50% after TACE.
+That was much higher than the 8.3% survival rate among those who received only supportive care.
+Furthermore, TACE has synergistic effects with systemic chemotherapy, thereby improving treatment efficacy.

 TACE has a favorable safety profile, making it a well-tolerated option, even for fragile patients.
 The minimally invasive nature of the intervention contributes to low complication rates.
 These characteristics, alongside a small number of side effects, position TACE as a viable alternative to systemic treatments for patients with unresectable tumors.
 [6]